bahrus/trans-render/README.md

     import { SplitText } from 'trans-render/lib/SplitText.js';
     transform(details, {
         match:{
             "summary": ["Hello", "place", ".
-What a beautiful world you are"] },
+What a beautiful world you are."], "article": ["mainContent"]
+        },
         host:{
             place: 'Mars'